 4.4.4.
-Quality Control samples consisted of one method blank and one LCS only.
-No sample was designated to be spiked as MS/MSD, therefore results and recoveries of LCS was used for QC evaluation.
+Quality Control samples consisted of one method blank and one set of LCS/LCSD.
+No sample was designated to be spiked as MS/MSD, therefore results and recoveries of LCS/LCSD was used for QC evaluation.
 Percent recoveries (%R) were within the established QC limits.